shopware5/devdocs/source/designers-guide/snippets/index.md

 ### sw:snippets:remove

-This command requires a `folder` argument.
-It scans that folder (and subfolders) for .ini snippet files and, for those found, removes them from the database.
+This command requires a `directory` argument.
+It scans that directory (and subdirectories) for .ini snippet files and, for those found, removes them from the database.

 ### sw:snippets:to:db

-This command loads all snippets from the .ini files inside the`snippets` folder in your Shopware installation path into the database.
+This command loads all snippets from the .ini files inside the`snippets` directory in your Shopware installation path into the database.

-- `include-plugins`: If provided, the command will also search all your active plugins for a `snippets` folder, and import those too.
+- `include-plugins`: If provided, the command will also search all your active plugins for a `snippets` directory, and import those too.

 - `force`: By default, if a snippet being imported already exists in the database, it will not be overwritten.
 Use the `force` argument to change this behaviour

-- `source`: use this argument if your wish to import snippets from a folder other that then `snippets` folder in the root of your Shopware installation.
+- `source`: use this argument if your wish to import snippets from a directory other that then `snippets` directory in the root of your Shopware installation.

 ### sw:snippets:to:ini

 Exports snippets from the database into .ini files.
 It requires a ´locale´ argument (e.g. `en_GB`, see all possible value in `s_core_locales`) indicating which snippet set to export.
 If a file for a given namespace already exists, the snippets will be appended to the existing content.

-- `target`: Folder to which the snippets will be written.
+- `target`: Directory to which the snippets will be written.
 Defaults to `snippets`

 ### sw:snippets:to:sql

-Loads snippets from the `snippets` folder of your Shopware installation and creates a SQL file that, when executed, will insert those snippets into the `s_core_snippets` table.
+Loads snippets from the `snippets` directory of your Shopware installation and creates a SQL file that, when executed, will insert those snippets into the `s_core_snippets` table.
 It requires a `file` argument containing the desired location of the SQL file.

 - `force`: By default, if the target `file` already exists, it will not be overwritten.
 Use this argument to change this behaviour.